 If you visited another Independent Christian Church, you may notice some variations from this description, because every Independent Christian Christian Church is autonomous (self-ruled, independent).
 We are not associated with any denomination or organized religious group.

-Doors are open at 811 S. Gordon Drive (see the map on the "How To Find Us" page).
-You will enter what we refer to as the "auditorium", where you will find rows of pews for the worshipers.
+The Setting You will enter what we refer to as the "auditorium", where you will find rows of pews for the worshipers.
 There are no special reserved seats, so please feel free to sit anywhere you choose.

 In our worship services we offer a blended worship style, using both traditional hymns and new choruses projected on a screen at the front of the auditorium.
 A worship team leads us in our worship each service.